skbkontur/TypeScript.ContractGenerator/README.md

 ## Attributes

-There are several attributes that can be applied to properties

-* `ContractGeneratorIgnore` attribute makes generator skip current property.
+There is `ContractGeneratorIgnore` attribute that can be applied to properties and makes generator skip current property.
-* `ContractGeneratorInferValue` signals to generator that value in property is constant.
-This attribute can be used only in classes that have default parameterless constructor.